Modern software is a failure.

 We developed an elegant web-tool for work planning and team collaboration.

-We made it with an intention of bringing some culture and intelligence to this dystopian and ignorant reality.
+We made it with an intention of bringing culture and intelligence to the dystopian and ignorant reality of virtual world.

 We really wanted you to enjoy your life.